AUTHOR: Valerie Carlson

 DATE: October 16, 2019

-Secrets of Cinematic Storytelling Revealed in Short Documentary by Guildhawk
+Secrets of Cinematic Storytelling by Lipsync

 We all know the best way to capture and engage human emotion is through immersive storytelling.
 It is a craft as old as civilisation, with the power to transport us through time and space.
 But faced with a tsunami of on-demand, high-resolution digital media, is it possible to turn back the clock and use a technique from the dawn of cinema to convey a beautiful story in just 50 seconds?